philbruck/game-collection/README.md

 The game-collection can be easily downloaded and run in the browser.
 No installation, no hassle.
 The only dependency is Bootstrap's CSS/JavaScript.
 An internet connection is required for this.

-The games can also be played simply online.
+The games can also be played easily online.

 ### Prerequisites:
 - Up to date browser